PnS2018/pns2018.github.com/session_03.md

 Another way to explain the dropout is the network resemble view.
 Because at each batch training, the network switches $$p$$% neurons off, the masked network is trained while the weights of the other neurons are not updated.
 After training, since the dropout is not applied anymore, we can intuitively view that all the masked networks during training are combined to produce prediction simultaneously.

-__Remarks__: from the formulation, Dropout connects to another classical architecture - _Denoising Autoencoder_.
+__Remark__: from the formulation, Dropout connects to another classical architecture - _Denoising Autoencoder_.
 Interested readers can checkout this architecture.

 ### Batch Normalization